 - a.
 The rental units, or applicable portion thereof, must remain occupied by, and affordable for, households with incomes at or below the levels committed to be served in the approved AHP application for the duration of the 15-year retention period; - b.
-The Bank, and in its discretion any designee of the Bank, shall be given notice of any sale, transfer, assignment of title or deed, or refinancing of the project by the project owner occurring during the retention period; - c.
-In the case of a sale, transfer, assignment of title or deed, or refinancing of the project by the project owner during the retention period, the full amount of the AHP subsidy received by the project owner must be repaid to the Bank, unless (i) the project continues to be subject, for the duration of the AHP 15-year retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application, or (ii) if authorized by the Bank, in its discretion, the households are relocated, due to the exercise of eminent domain, or for the expansion of housing or services, to another property that is made subject, for the remainder of the AHP 15-year retention agreement or mechanism incorporating the income-eligibility and affordability enforceable retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions agreement or mechanism incorporating the income-eligibility and affordability restrictions agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application; and
+The Bank, and in its discretion any designee of the Bank, shall be given notice of any sale, transfer, assignment of title or deed, or refinancing of the project by the project owner occurring during the retention period;

-- d.
+- c.
+In the case of a sale, transfer, assignment of title or deed, or refinancing of the project by the project owner during the retention period, the full amount of the AHP subsidy received by the project owner must be repaid to the Bank, unless (i) the project continues to be subject, for the duration of the AHP 15-year retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application, or (ii) if authorized by the Bank, in its discretion, the households are relocated, due to the exercise of eminent domain, or for the expansion of housing or services, to another property that is made subject, for the remainder of the AHP 15-year retention agreement or mechanism incorporating the income-eligibility and affordability and affordability restrictions committed to a deed restriction or other legally enforceable retention period, to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability and affordability restrictions committed to in the approved AHP application, or other legally enforceable retention agreement or mechanism incorporating the income-eligibility and affordability restrictions committed to in the approved AHP application; and - d.
 The income-eligibility and affordability restrictions applicable to the project terminate after any foreclosure. - e.
 The member's agreement shall also include an agreement by the project owner to provide prompt written notice to the Bank if the project also received LIHTC and the project is in material and unresolved noncompliance with the LIHTC income targeting or rent requirements at any time during the AHP 15-year retention period.